lirialmodobar/penncnv_docker_my_input/README.md

 WD=/path/to/cloned/repo
 [ ! -d "$WD/input" ] && mkdir "$WD/input"
 [ ! -d "$WD/output" ] && mkdir "$WD/output"
-cp /path/to/dir/where/your/input/is/* $WD/input #or replace with whatever operation you need to put the samples in the input dir mv /path/to/pfb/file $WD #replace with whatever operation you need to put the pfb file in the WD docker pull genomicslab/penncnv docker run -it -v $WD:/home/user/mounted genomicslab/penncnv
+cp /path/to/dir/where/your/input/is/* $WD/input #replace with whatever operation you need to put the samples in the input dir mv /path/to/pfb/file $WD #replace with whatever operation you need to put the pfb file in the WD docker pull genomicslab/penncnv docker run -it -v $WD:/home/user/mounted genomicslab/penncnv